Recent Searches

 Eligibility: All tenured/tenure track University faculty in Bargaining Unit A are eligible.
 Members of the Council on Faculty Research are not eligible for the awards.

-Timeframe: The money is scheduled to be paid by the end of June in the year in which is is awarded.
+Timeframe: The money is scheduled to be paid by the end of June in the year in which it is awarded.

-For Further Information regarding the Summer Research and Creative Activity Award application process and guidelines, visit the CFR Application Site or call the Office of Research and Sponsored Programs at 581-2711 or email grants@eiu.edu.
+If you have any questions about the CFR the application process or requirements, visit the relevant guidelines and application webpage or call the Office of Research and Sponsored Programs at 581-2125 or email eiugrants@eiu.edu.

 Back to Top